 Breakfast, the most important meal of the day.
 There’s nothing quite like making a fresh pot of coffee in the forest, it’s one of my favorite ways to wake up.
 Throughout my many years of camping, I’ve learned a thing or two of what makes a great (and terrible) breakfast while you are out in the wild.
 To help set you up for success on your next camping trip, I’ve put together a list of three of my favorite go-to breakfasts while I’m camping.
 I love these breakfasts because they are super easy to make and require little cleanup... which is another great way to start your day!

 All of these recipes can easily be made using a Jetboil camp stove, one of the most portable and trusted camp stoves out there.
+It's the one piece of camping gear that I always take with me!

-Breakfast burritos.
+Backcountry Breakfast Burritos.
 This is my all-time favorite because it’s filling, easy to make and is delicious.
 I enjoy waking up and cooking, but if you aren’t a morning person you can make these ahead of time and freeze them - same great taste but a fraction of the work when you’re halfway asleep.
 Just heat them up on a pan or over a fire and you’re good to go!

 - Flour tortillas - bigger is better as it gives you more surface area for a nice wrap